 Each student is responsible for knowing university, college, and department or school requirements as stated in the catalog and in the materials printed by their college and department or school.

 To assist the student in interpreting policies and requirements, academic advisement is provided through the colleges and the Neighborhood Engagement Centers.
 Advisors will provide students with information about the broad range of advising services.
 Students may also check their progress toward a degree by visiting the Academic Progress tile, available at student.msu.edu.

 The advising programs vary in specific details.
 Each student is assigned to an advisor, or to advisors to consider personal goals, explore interests, consider educational options, and focus on courses and co-curricular opportunities that will enhance their undergraduate learning experience.
 Exploratory students are primarily advised in the Neighborhood Engagement Centers.
 See the Neighborhood Student Success Collaborative and the Admission to a Degree College sections of this catalog for further information.

 Academic advising is a continuous process in which a student and advisor discuss possible educational options, in the student's total educational program; in specific fields of study; and in potential careers, in order that the student may make informed choices.
 Academic advising also includes interpretation of the Michigan State University catalog and guidance materials provided by the student's college and department or school and referral to other university resources for academic, career, and personal assistance as needed.

-Students may check their progress toward a degree by using the online advising tool, Degree Navigator, available at https://degnav.msu.edu/index.asp.
-Individually and with their advisors, students may explore degree program requirements and experiment with different scenarios to learn how their past and current course work might apply to many other majors
+Students may check their progress toward a degree by using the online advising tool by visiting the Academic Progress tile, available at student.msu.edu.
+Students should contact their advisor to experiment with different scenarios to learn how their past and current course work might apply to many other majors.

 Admission to a Degree-Granting College